RubinLab/HCCSurvNet/README.md

 python risk_score_predictor.py
 ```

-Note: please edit path in each file
+Note: please edit paths in each .py file.

 ## License
 This code is made available under the MIT License.